IEA-Paris/PPIAS/content/articles/WPRN21/Full_papers/FP_Starominski.md

 In the context of crisis management, this long-standing academic debate tends to become even more heated.
 In the context of the US, which has now the largest number of infections to the novel coronavirus and deaths to COVID-19 worldwide, the president and its main scientific advisor cannot agree over which direction the country is heading to (@haffajee_thinking_2020; @washington_post_trump_2020).
 This is because time is of the essence.
 Crises are extraordinary situations that demand immediate response with minimum, incomplete or no information whatsoever (@moynihan_learning_2008).
 In these moments, decision makers are elevated to a position that society looks up for coherent explanations and coordinated actions to reduce their anxiety over the effects of the unfolding event in their routines (@boin_politics_2016; @lazzarini_leviathan_2020).

 It is not only limited time that decision makers are constrained by.
-They are also unable to process every piece of critical information that is given to them on a daily, or even hourly, basis (@james*leading_2010).
+They are also unable to process every piece of critical information that is given to them on a daily, or even hourly, basis (@james_leading_2010).
 This makes them resort to cognitive mechanisms that help them effortlessly organize and prioritize thoughts and interests (@kahneman_maps_2003).
-Values and beliefs shaped by decision makers' experiences are the variables that set in motion \_where* and _how_ each piece of information stacks up (@abers_practical_2013; @clandinin_narrative_2013; @codato_nova_2015; @gauchat_political_2015; @walsh_science_2018).
+Values and beliefs shaped by decision makers' experiences are the variables that set in motion _where_ and _how_ each piece of information stacks up (@abers_practical_2013; @clandinin_narrative_2013; @codato_nova_2015; @gauchat_political_2015; @walsh_science_2018).
 Humans, in general, seek comfort in messages that confirm our idiosyncrasies (@cook_human_2008).
 We try our best to avoid the psychological stress that conflicting information has on challenging our prior set of beliefs forcing us to review and shift preconceived courses of action (@brehm_explorations_1962).
 Public authorities tend to cognitively react to avoid penalizing their beliefs just as most people do (@carnielli_tyranny_2008).

 Nevertheless, national leaders live under the public eye.
 They are not allowed to err as frequently as normal people do (@flyvbjerg_underestimating_2002).
-They must find ways to enhance their decision-making processes (@willems_politicization_2016).
+They must find ways to enhance their decision-making processes (@willems__2016).
 Consulting with experts from different fields about a particular issue during critical times can certainly help them in this endeavor (@alexiadou_commitment_2019).
 They could also momentarily gather a limited number of advisors that are thoughtful in their proposals and able to communicate effectively (@davidson_storytelling_2017; @walsh_science_2018) to provide them with daily updates and recommendations.
 This deliberative process, however, can quickly become time consuming and unproductive (@scolobig_public_2016).
 Thus, a structure guiding advisors to share opinions and help the decision maker easily grasp a myriad of viewpoints is highly desirable.

 Reflective reports help advisors incorporate elements of critical thinking into their communication with the decision maker.
 Leaders often look for resourceful analysis (@koh_bureaucratic_2017).
 In the deliberative process proposed in this study, advisors are not expected to debate with other advisors (@martin_behind_2000).
 They are, instead, expected to outline their opinion in the most concise and simplest form (@clemson_crisis_2013).
 While actively listening to each advisor, leaders should pay less attention to the argument itself than to assumptions, examples and generalizations advisors put forth.
 For instance, if a comparative example is brought up to substantiate an argument, leaders should ask themselves whether such comparison is valid in the first place.
 Also, anecdotal evidence can indeed be a sign of an emerging problem or solution (@parnell_contribution_2020).
 However, it is the rationality, especially scientific, supporting the significance of an outlier and the trade-offs that it ensues that must be carefully considered by the decision maker (@rosenthal_crises_1997).